-306.7.2 INJURED ANIMALS
+305.7.2 INJURED ANIMALS

-With the approval of a supervisor, a member may euthanize an animal that is so badly injured that human compassion requires its removal from further suffering and where other dispositions are impractical.
+With the approval of a supervisor, a member may euthanize an animal that is so badly injured that human compassion requires its removal from further suffering and where other dispositions are impractical (Penal Code § 597.1(e)).

-Stray or abandoned injured animals that may be moved or taken to an available veterinarian should not be euthanized.
-With supervisor approval, abandoned injured animals (with the exception of dogs and cats) may only be euthanized after a reasonable search to locate the owner has been made.
-Injured dogs and cats found without their owners shall be taken to an appropriate veterinarian for determination of whether they should be treated or humanely destroyed (Penal Code § 597.1).
+Injured animals (with the exception of dogs and cats) may only be euthanized after a reasonable search to locate the owner has been made (Penal Code § 597.1(b)).
+Injured dogs and cats found without their owners shall be taken to an appropriate veterinarian for determination of whether they should be treated or humanely destroyed.

-306.7.3 WARNING AND OTHER SHOTS
+305.7.3 WARNING AND OTHER SHOTS

 Generally, warning shots or shots fired for the purpose of summoning aid are discouraged and may not be discharged unless the member reasonably believes that they appear necessary, effective and reasonably safe.
-Any discharge of a weapon under the described circumstances are to be reported to a supervisor, the Chief Investigator, the Chief Deputy District Attorneys, and the District Attorney.

-306.8 RANGEMASTER DUTIES
+305.8 RANGEMASTER DUTIES